Septic Services in Godley, TX

 Johnson County Development Services administers the OSSF program for all unincorporated areas, including Godley.
 Applications can be submitted electronically to development@johnsoncountytx.org.
 The process follows these steps:

-- Submit a completed OSSF permit application with fees ($375 for conventional systems, $475 for aerobic, per the Johnson County fee schedule)
+- Submit a completed OSSF permit application with fees (approximately $400 for residential)

 - Provide a site and soil evaluation by a licensed evaluator (at least two soil borings required)